How does crash for cash work?

-The scam started with criminals deliberately driving into your car and then claiming inflated amounts for damage and personal injuries.
+The crash for cash scam started with criminals deliberately driving into your car and then claiming inflated amounts for damage and personal injuries.
 Insurance fraud can cost insurance companies £629m a year a year, with around £4350 million coming from crash for cash incidents - a cost that can drive up the insurance cost of honest drivers.

-Claims for whiplash, a notoriously hard condition to diagnose, soared and, as a result, insurance companies started to take a much harder line when managing such claims, hardly surprising as it was costing the industry up to £400 million a year.
+Claims for whiplash, a notoriously hard condition to diagnose, soared and, as a result, insurance companies started to take a much harder line when managing such claims - hardly surprising as it was costing the industry so much money.

-Some people fall for it because they are worried about the effect an insurance claim will have on their no-claims bonus (NCB), as it is usually assumed that in a two-car collision, where one car drives into the back of another, the driver behind is the one at fault.
+Some people fall for these scams because they are worried about the effect an insurance claim will have on their no-claims bonus (NCB), as it is usually assumed that in a two-car collision, where one car drives into the back of another, the driver behind is the one at fault.

 By paying a small sum at the scene, they hope to avoid triggering a full-blown insurance claim in which they would have to pay their insurance excess and lose their NCB discount.